Dynatrace/Dynatrace-OneAgent-Ansible/README.md

 If you’ve been using automated scripts or deployment via YAML utilizing the TENANT, SERVER, TENANT_TOKEN command line arguments, you’ll find that the new approach is fully transparent and no changes are required.

-You can also edit the installer path although this simply creates a symlink to /opt/dynatrace
+You can also edit the installer path although this simply creates a symlink to /opt/dynatrace *Installation under custom path or with /opt being a symlink when SELinux is enabled requires semanage to be available for the purpose of assigning persistent security contexts to Dynatrace OneAgent files and directories.*

 ## Example Playbook
 ```